-We’ve curated a selection of Perth’s best (our beaches are basically our biggest drawcard after all), but have slipped in a few lesser known sandy havens to help you find a little slice of paradise all to yourself.
+We’ve curated a selection of Perth’s best beaches (they are our biggest drawcard after all), although have tried to slip in a few lesser known sandy havens to help you find a little slice of paradise all to yourself.

 Keep going south past Fremantle to the white sandy shores of Cockburn’s Coogee Beach.
 With a just-the-right-size jetty for jumping off (or fishing), a huge grassed area for picnics, a shore-based shipwreck to snorkel over and set against the gothic backdrop of the abandoned Freo power station, it’s a little southern gem oft-forgotten about along our glorious coast line.
 Check out our guide to the Omeo Wreck here!

 Arguably one of Perth’s most populated beaches, the past couple of years have seen it transform into a true tourism destination, with a revamped foreshore featuring a swimming pool, skate park, huge kid’s playground and a heap of bars and cafés along the strip.
 The sunset markets on Thursday nights are a winner, and it’s Perth’s go-to for a dirty old Sunday Session.
 The surf can get descent here, but you’ll find a better wave (along with even more people) a bit further north at Trigg.